 (b) Stage II Comprises of Interview, Group Testing Officer Tasks, Psychology Tests and the Conference.

 These tests are conducted over 4 days.
 The personality of a candidate is assessed by three different assessors viz., the Interviewing Officer (IO), Group Testing Officer (GTO) and the Psychologist.
 There is no separate weightage for each test.
-The marks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the test.
-In addition, marks for Conference are also allotted based on the initial performance of the Candidate in the three techniques and decision of the Board.
+The marks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the tests.
+In addition, marks for Conference are also allotted based on the initial performance of the Candidate in the three techniques and decisions of the Board.
 All these have equal weightage.

 The various tests of IO, GTO and Psych are designed to bring out the presence/absence of Officer Like Qualities and their trainability in a candidate.
 Accordingly, candidates are Recommended or Not Recommended at the SSB.

-Two-stage selection procedure based on Psychological Aptitude Test and Intelligence Test has been introduced at Selection Centres/Air Force Selection Boards/Naval Selection Boards.
+A two-stage selection procedure based on Psychological Aptitude Test and Intelligence Test has been introduced at Selection Centres/Air Force Selection Boards/Naval Selection Boards.
 All the candidates will be put to stage-one test on the first day of reporting at Selection Centres/Air Force Selection Boards/Naval Selection Boards.

 Only those candidates who qualify at stage one will be admitted to the second stage/remaining tests.
 Those candidates who qualify stage II will be required to submit the Original Certificates along with one photocopy each of:

 - Original Matriculation pass certificate or equivalent in support of date of birth,